Halloween Cheese Board

 Notes

-• If serving as an appetizer, we recommend one standard-size wedge/piece (4-6 ounces each) of cheese or meat per three people served.
+• If serving as an appetizer, I recommend one standard-size wedge/piece (4-6 ounces each) of cheese or meat per three people served.

-• If serving as a main, we recommend one standard-size wedge/piece (4-6 ounces each) of cheese or meat per two people served.
+• If serving as a main, I recommend one standard-size wedge/piece (4-6 ounces each) of cheese or meat per two people served.

 • If you're short on time (or serving mostly adults), you can get away with not pre-slicing your cheese.
 Instead, we put the uncut pieces of cheese on the tray with cheese knives so that guests can slice to whatever thickness they'd like.